Mehdi-Rh/Vet-clinic-database/README.md

 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

+## Prerequiste

+Clone the repo: git clone git@github.com:Mehdi-Rh/Vet-clinic-database.git Install postgres if not already installed: you can follow this [tutorial](https://www.cherryservers.com/blog/how-to-install-and-setup-postgresql-server-on-ubuntu-20-04)
+## Connect to the Database
+sudo -u postgres psql
+\c vet_clinic

 ## Authors